-In the Noosa River, the flathead season just keeps rolling on.
+In the Noosa River, the season for flathead just keeps rolling on.
 Again we have seen some really big fish this week, with a couple over the 90cm mark.
 Live baits are still the go to method with herring being the most popular bait.
 Dead baits are also working well, the standout is still whitebait fished on gang hooks.
 A lot of anglers are employing a scented dye to change the colour of their baits.
 This is an added visual attractant as well as giving the bait an added scent layer.

 Soft plastics have also been claiming their fair share of flatties, Z-Man MinnowZ in 3″, Chase Baits in 2.5″ and 3″ and Gladiator Prawns have all recorded good catches.
 Don’t forget the scent when casting plastics to improve your chances.
 Last week saw some good whiting landed on poppers up in Weyba Creek.
 With the windy conditions try and get the wind at your back this way you can cast lighter lures and cover more ground.
 This is a very exciting way to fish as you see the follow and the strike all in about half a meter of water.